Baylus/g0-compiler/README.md

 "

 This is primarily due to the fact that there would be huge conflicts between empty initializers and default table mappings. anytime a identifier + a "[]" was given,

+NOTE:
+Things i need to change in order to support proper syntax

+I need to change the ListLiteral to be a member of Literal, since this makes sense, and would allow several more things, but currently this causes 2 reduce/reduce errors.